The Constitution of the Edinburgh University Theatre Company

 d) Proxy nominations must be ratified at the beginning of the GM at which they are to be exercised.
 Any member present may raise an objection, in which case ratification must be voted on with a secret ballot.

-4. Record: The Clerk must record the numerical results of all votes and make them available as soon as possible after the meeting.
+e) Once ratified, a proxy vote may count towards the quorum of the GM. - Record: The Clerk must record the numerical results of all votes and make them available as soon as possible after the meeting.

-5. Re-counts and re-votes:
+- Re-counts and re-votes:

 a) If events occur before or during a meeting that bring the result of a vote into question, a re-count or re-vote may be ordered by the Chair of that meeting, or by a motion passed to that effect.